-Learning Task 1 Exploring the ravel of a concept Due: Monday, July 15 25% Working from the principles that "there's no such thing as a grade- x concept" and "mathematics has a decentralized network structure," t his learning task is, in essence, about approac hing a unit plan by taking a deep di ve into the ravel of a single curr iculum topic at a specific grade level.
-We'll begin work t on LT1 in our first session, and so you would d be well-served by thinking about t the topic you'd like to examine befor re the course starts.
-For the assignment, you'l l be required to generate three imag es and three brief explanations, il lustrating the following: a) The network c of ideas in the unit of study: Create a graphic t to show how your topic connects to the other concepts in the e unit.
-Then provide a brief description (<150 words) that highlights key element s of that network. b) A network of concepts in the year of study: Create a graphic c to show how your topic connects t to the other topics at the g rade level.
-Then provide a brief description (< (150 words) that highlights key eler nents of that c) The multi-grad de ravel: Create a graphic to show how your t opic draws on and contributes to co ncepts in other grades - i.e., h now it builds on prior concepts and anticipates s upcoming concepts.
-Then provide a brief description (< description (<200 words) that highlight key elements of that network There is also a presentation component to this learning task.
-On Monday, July 15, you'll provide a 5-minute overview on your multi-grade ravel (i.e., a single image/slide of item c. above).
-Grading : Note that point-form is acceptable (and perhaps preferred) for your explanations/descriptions, given the ns, given the number and variety of details that might need to be mentioned.
+Learning Task 1 Exploring the ravel of a concept Due: Monday, July 14 25% Working from the principles that "there's no such thing as a grade-x concept" and "mathematics has a decentralized network structure," this learning task is, in essence, about approaching a unit plan by taking a deep dive into the ravel of a single curriculum topic at a specific grade level. k on LT1 in our first session, and so you would ore the course starts.
+For the assignment, you'l l be required to generate three image es and three llustrating the following: of ideas in the unit of study: Create a graphic t concepts in th network. concepts in the unit.
+Then provide a brief description (<150 words) that highlights key elements of that network. b) A network of concepts in the year of study: Create a graphic c to show how your topic connects to o the other topics at the grade level.
+Then provide a brief description (<150 words) that highlights key elements of that network. c) The multi-grade ravel: Create a graphic to show how your topic draws on and contributes to concepts in other grades - i.e., grades - i.e., how it builds on prior concepts and anticipates upcoming concepts.
+Then provide a brief description (<200 words) that highlight key elements of that network.
+There is also a presentation component to this learning task.
+On Monday, July 14, you'll provide a 5-minute overview on your multi-grade ravel (i.e., a single image/slide of item c, above).
+Grading: Note that point-form is acceptable (and perhaps preferred) for your explanations/descriptions, given the number and variety of details that might need to be mentioned.
 Each component will be assessed on thoroughness (i.e., capturing critical details) and clarity (i.e., presenting information in an accessible manner).
-Points will be distributed as follows: • The network of ideas in the unit of study: graphic + description (5 points) • A network of concepts in the year of study: graphic + description (5 points) • The multi-grade ravel: graphic (5 points) and description (5 points) • In-class presentation (5 points) Learning Task 2 Introducing a physical manipulative Due: Tuesday, July 16 10% Understanding begins with experience in the world, and so a major aspect of mathematics teaching involves volves 1 • 41 4 • 14 4 4 1 1 $1 \cdots 1 \cdots$ designing physical experiences that might support conceptual development of abstract concepts.
+Points will be distributed as follows: • The network of ideas in the unit of study: graphic + description (5 points) • A network of concepts in the year of study: graphic + description (5 points) • The multi-grade ravel: graphic (5 points) and description (5 points) In-class press entation (5 points) Learning Task 2 Introducing a physical manipulative Due: Tuesday, July 15 10%

+Understanding begins with experience in the world, and so a major aspect of mathematics teaching involves designing physical experiences that might support conceptual development of abstract concepts.
 On this matter "manipulatives" have played a central role in the design of mathematics lessons since the 1980s.